rust-lang/rust/src/doc/trpl/dining-philosophers.md

 [paper]: http://www.usingcsp.com/cspbook.pdf

 > In ancient times, a wealthy philanthropist endowed a College to accommodate
 > five eminent philosophers.
-Each philosopher had a room in which he could
+Each philosopher had a room in which she could
-> engage in his professional activity of thinking; there was also a common
+> engage in her professional activity of thinking; there was also a common
 > dining room, furnished with a circular table, surrounded by five chairs, each
 > labelled by the name of the philosopher who was to sit in it.
 They sat
 > anticlockwise around the table.
 To the left of each philosopher there was
 > laid a golden fork, and in the centre stood a large bowl of spaghetti, which
 > was constantly replenished.
-A philosopher was expected to spend most of his
+A philosopher was expected to spend most of her
-> time thinking; but when he felt hungry, he went to the dining room, sat down
+> time thinking; but when she felt hungry, she went to the dining room, sat down
-> in his own chair, picked up his own fork on his left, and plunged it into the
+> in her own chair, picked up her own fork on her left, and plunged it into the
 > spaghetti.
 But such is the tangled nature of spaghetti that a second fork is
 > required to carry it to the mouth.
 The philosopher therefore had also to pick
-> up the fork on his right.
-When he was finished he would put down both his
+> up the fork on her right.
+When she was finished she would put down both her
-> forks, get up from his chair, and continue thinking.
+> forks, get up from her chair, and continue thinking.
 Of course, a fork can be
 > used by only one philosopher at a time.
-If the other philosopher wants it, he
+If the other philosopher wants it, she
 > just has to wait until the fork is available again.

 This classic problem shows off a few different elements of concurrency.
 The